-The world’s largest celebration of photography brings 200 exhibitions and public installations to the GTA starting this weekend – these are just a handful of shows that’ve caught our eye
+The 2018 edition of the Contact Photography Festival, the world’s largest celebration of photography brings 200 exhibitions and public installations to the GTA – these are just a handful of shows that’ve caught our eye

 Shown above: Julia Nemfield, Umbrellas from October 13th, Photographic Print, 2018